jonathan-kee/examTopicScraper/README.md

 - SQL backup dump on repository, so when switch computer we get the data back

+- Maybe instead of scraping the data directly, you take all the data first and dump it into a data lake, then only process it at some future point

 # List of bugs to fix
 - Answer cannot be scraped:
 https://www.examtopics.com/discussions/oracle/view/92435-exam-1z0-071-topic-1-question-24-discussion/